 Simple desk stretches to ease aches and pains at work

-Libby Palmer, massage therapist at the Brixton Therapy Centre who specialises in treating work-related and postural pain, says she often sees a pattern of injury and alignment issues arising from poor posture while working seated at a desk.
+Libby Palmer, a massage therapist who specialises in treating work-related and postural pain, says she often sees a pattern of injury and alignment issues arising from poor posture while working seated at a desk.

 “A client with typical desk posture presents with the neck being in an unnatural forward position, which, in turn, leads to the shoulders becoming rounded and protruding forward.
 Migraines, numbness, and tingling in the arms and hands are frequent problems, as well as carpal tunnel syndrome due to nerve impingement.